 Mates blogger: Emma Clarendon

-Emma Clarendon is one of over 45 bloggers who are part of the MyTheatreMates collective.
-This page features his posts on MyTheatreMates.
-Take a look at our full list of bloggers and our aggregated feed of all our Mates' posts.
-We’re always looking for new bloggers.
+Emma Clarendon is one of over 45 theatre bloggers who are part of the MyTheatreMates collective.
+This page features Emma's posts on MyTheatreMates.
+Take a look at our full list of theatre bloggers and our aggregated feed of all our Mates' posts.
+We’re always looking for new theatre bloggers.
 Could that be you?
 Learn about how to join us.

 The latest from Emma on MyTheatreMates

-Love London Love Culture rounds up the reviews for the UK premiere of Adam Guettel and Craig Lucas’ musical Light in the Piazza.
+Love London Love Culture rounds up the reviews for the return of popular musical Jersey Boys to the West End.

-Love London Love Culture rounds up the reviews for the European premiere of Meghan Kennedy’s play Napoli, Brooklyn, now playing at the Park Theatre.
+Love London Love Culture round up the reviews for Kae Tempest’s play Paradise, reimagining a Greek legend now playing at the National Theatre.